-A basic donut recipe unlocks a world of possibilities, glazed, powdered, filled, bright & frivolous or sophisticated and indulgent.
-What’s your favourite?
+A basic donut recipe unlocks a world of possibilities, glazed, powdered, filled, bright and frivolous or sophisticated and indulgent.
+What's your favourite?

-It would be very easy to take this recipe spin it out into dozens of recipes, but, that would be cheating you guys and a case of writing for writing sake.
+It would be very easy to take this recipe and spin it out into dozens of recipes, but that would be cheating you guys and a case of writing for writing's sake.

 By the way, I don't care if you spell it doughnuts or donuts, I use both interchangeably.

-If you want a ring donut, just stick your finger in the middle and start to spin the donut.
+If you want a ring doughnut, just stick your finger in the middle and start to spin the donut.

 Just watch it form the perfect ring!